 Ancient meets medieval at the Musee de Cluny, housed in the former town house of the abbots of Cluny (1300s-1400s), treasures of the Middle Ages fill the unique Gothic building designed with Renaissance elements.
 Visitors can see the famed tapestries depicting The Lady and the Unicorn, as well as original statues from Notre Dame and other medieval artifacts.
 To the side of the monastery are ancient Roman baths dating from the 2nd century AD.
 It’s a visual feast!
 Although right in the busy Latin Quarter and boasting top-notch art in a historic architectural marvel, the Musee de Cluny doesn’t have the throngs of crowds that other art museums in Paris attract.

 Speaking of gorging on art, the Louvre draws visitors by the millions—and well it should.
 Holding some of the world’s greatest masterpieces, the former palace isn’t too shabby either.
 Visitors can see the palace’s medieval underpinnings dating from the 12th century, as well as more recent (still a few centuries old) additions.
 Gaze up at frescoed ceilings, descend down elaborate staircases, look out wrought-iron windows at the gardens, or view the Mona Lisa, Venus de Milo, the Winged Victory of Samothrace, The Wedding at Cana, Liberty Leading the People, and so much more!
-Warning: the lines can get quite long—you may want to consider buying a museum pass or tickets to a tour (like the one from Paris Guy—use ROAMING for discount).
+Warning: the lines can get quite long—you may want to consider buying a museum pass or tickets to a tour (like the one from The Tour Guy—use our link for discount).

 Auguste Rodin was one of the great La Belle Epoque artists.
 His work expressed the optimism, peace, innovation, and prosperity (for some) of La Belle Époque (1871-1914).
 Like other nouveau artists of the day, Rodin’s work ran hot and cold.
 His statues were both genius and scandalous.
 During the Great War, Rodin donated his entire collection to France; his museum opened the year after the war ended.
 He desired that his museum be located at the impressive Hotel Biron (hotel describes a mansion) where his statutes could stand among rose gardens.
 I can’t imagine that a finer place could have been selected.
 Eve looks bashful hiding among bushes.
 The Thinker gazes contemplatively at roses.
 In the mansion, a nude couple, surrounded by mirrors, embrace in The Kiss.
 Wandering around the grounds, you can catch a glimpse of the gilded dome above Napoleon’s porphyry tomb.
 The Musee Rodin is perfectly splendid—an oasis of calm in the bustling 7th arrondissement.